Suburbs of Dunedin: St Clair and Forbury

 Five kilometres southwest of the city centre, St Clair lies on the lower slopes and at the foot of Forbury Hill.
 One of the city's wealthier suburbs, many fine houses are situated in the tree-clad slopes.
 Close to the summit of the hill is one of the city's top golf courses (St Clair Golf Course) and the ruins of Cargill's Castle.
 At the foot of the hill are St Clair Beach, a restaurant and resort complex, and an open-air heated salt-water swimming pool; the beach's sea wall, esplanade and oceanway were rebuilt and renovated in 2004.
 The beach is one of the South Island's more popular surfing venues and is also home to the St Clair Surf Life Saving Club.
 The small promontory of White Island lies three kilometres off the beach.
 The twin single-sex secondary schools of King's and Queen's lie close to the point where St Clair, St Kilda and Forbury meet.
 The smaller suburb of Forbury is located to the north of St Clair, between it and Caversham.
 St Clair's 2001 population was 4,179.

 Corstorphine and Kew

-Close to the summit of Forbury Hill, and stretching out towards Saint Clair to the south and the outer suburb of Concord to the west is the large suburb of Corstorphine.
+Close to the summit of Forbury Hill, and stretching out towards St Clair to the south and the outer suburb of Concord to the west is the large suburb of Corstorphine.
 This suburb, which contains a large proportion of state houses, was built during the 1930s-1950s.
 Lower down the hill to the east, close to Caversham and Forbury, lies the smaller but more prosperous suburb of Kew.